AMSP-04/NETN-MRM/NETN-MRM.md

 1. A Request federate sends a `Divide` interaction indicating the `AggregateEntity` to divide and the list of resources to reallocate to new entities.
 The request also indicates if resources should be allocated to a new `AggregateEntity` or as one or more physical `Platform` or `Lifeform` objects.
 The Federate owning the `DividedEntities` attribute of the `AggregateEntity` is responsible for performing the division.
 2. The federate registers either a new `AggregateEntity` or one or more `Platform` or `Lifeform` objects.
 3. The `AggregateEntity` and new entity are updated with the current status of allocated resources.
-4. The `AggregateEntity` is updated with attribute `DividedEntities` referencing all newly created entities.
+4. The `AggregateEntity` is updated with the attribute `DividedEntities` referencing all newly created entities.
-5. All newly created entities are update with attribute `SourceAggregate` to refer to the `AggregateEntity`
+5. All newly created entities are updated with the attribute `SourceAggregate` to refer to the `AggregateEntity`
 2. On completion, the federate sends a `Response` interaction with the `Status` parameter set to indicate the successful completion of the request.
 The federate sends the `Status` parameter set to `FALSE` if any of the conditions are false.

 After division the following is true: